bradford-hamilton/Ruby-On-Quails/guides/source/active_record_validations.md

   idea to keep your controllers skinny, as it will make your application a pleasure to work with in the long run.

 Choose these in certain, specific cases.
-It's the opinion of the Rails team that model-level validations are the most appropriate in most circumstances.
+It's the opinion of the Quails team that model-level validations are the most appropriate in most circumstances.

 ### When Does Validation Happen?